sacha-l/substrate-seminar/scheduled/2022/04-26-substrate-developer-community.md

 - Hackathons and boot Camps: ongoing hackathons and bootcamps.

 Please feel free to make a PR to this page if there's anything you feel is missing in this list! 😃
-- Hackathons and boot Camps: ongoing hackathons and bootcamps.

 ## 💻 StackExchange